iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/denovo_gene_sets_section.rst

 ========================

 The configuration section for denovo gene sets follows the general INI format.
-Its name must be ``denovoGeneSets`` - this will indicate that it is denovo gene sets configuration section.
+Its name must be ``denovoGeneSets`` - this will indicate that it is a denovo gene sets configuration section.
 This configuration section must properly describe one or more denovo gene sets for one study.
 This is an optional section.

 [denovoGeneSets]
 ----------------